 HMDS stands for Housing Management and Dining Services.
 The HMDS Office is located in the center of campus, in Sage Hall 138.
 The HMDS staff can assist students with license agreements, room assignments, keys, meal plans and points, and Mills ID cards.
 For assistance call 510.430.2127 or email firstname.lastname@example.org.

-Graduate women have the option of living in Warren Olney Hall, Ethel Moore Hall, Lynn Townsend White Hall, the Larsen House Co-op, and the Courtyard Townhouses.
-Graduate men may live in the Courtyard Townhouses, and Lynn Townsend White Hall.
+Graduate women have the option of living in Warren Olney Hall, Ethel Moore Hall, and the Courtyard Townhouses.
+Graduate men may live in the Courtyard Townhouses.
 Graduate students with families may apply for the Underwood Apartments (PDF).

 The move-in date depends on whether a student is new or continuing and is usually one to five days before classes start each semester.
 The move-out date is the day after the last scheduled final exam of the semester, unless otherwise indicated in section E. of the License Agreement for On-Campus Housing: Terms and Conditions, found in the Mills College Student Handbook (PDF).
 You can also see the Mills Academic Calendar for quick reference dates.